ulisesbocchio/react-redux-boilerout/README.md

 ### Finally, initialize `redux` with a special enhancer that binds it all together

-You need to provide `actionReducersEnhancer` an object with `sliceReducers` and `actionDispatcher` so they can be properly bound to the store.
+You need to provide `boileroutEnhancer` an object with `sliceReducers` and `actionDispatcher` so they can be properly bound to the store.
 But you don't pass those to the enhancer itself, instead, you pass them as first argument to `redux`'s `createStore` function where you would put your main reducer.